 Letters and Information

-In this post, we will again deal with a special topic, and while more narrow than asking for favors, it will be one very commonly elected for.
-The issue is that of writings and teachings, including when to write to someone.
-We would typically think of this in terms of when to send a written piece to someone or when to teach someone something or deliver some important information to them.
+In this article, we will again deal with a common but specific type of election.
+The matter at hand is that of writing and teaching.
+For instance, when is the best time to write to someone?
+We would typically think of this in terms of when to send a letter, when to teach, or when to deliver some important information.
 I am of the opinion that the same rules apply to signing or delivering contracts as well.
-The electional side of this is dealt with in Chapter 15 of Book V of Carmen.
+The electional side of this was dealt with in Chapter 16 (Ch.
+15 of Pingree trans.) of Book V of Carmen.

 Writing and Teaching